-- The key determining policy issues for this specific proposal at this location include: the principle of the development and its contribution towards renewable generation targets/net zero agenda, (Policies 33 and 35 of the LDP2 and Policies 1 and 11 of the NPF 4), landscape/visual impact and recreational interests/access, (Polices 15 and 39 of the LDP2 and Policy 21 of the NPF4), impacts on prime agricultural land (Policy 50 of the LDP2 and Policy 5 of the NPF 4)), impacts on/from flooding and the water environment (Polies 52 and 53A of the LDP2 and Policy 22 of the NPF4), residential amenity (Policies 1A and 1B), cultural heritage & historic environment (Policies 26A, 26B, 27A of the LDP2 and Policy 7 of the NPF4), biodiversity/ecological impact (Policies 40 and 41 of the LDP2 and Policy 3 of the NPF4), pipeline and airfield safeguarding (Policies 54 and 61 of the LDP2), and transport (Policy 60A of the LDP2 and Policy 13 of the NPF4). - 46 Policy 33 of the LDP2 generally provides support for the development of renewable and low carbon energy and associated infrastructure, subject to detailed assessment against various environmental and other planning issues.
-This is also reflected in Policies 1 and 11 of the NPF4, however, stronger emphasis is placed over the contribution of the proposal to renewable energy generations targets than to other landscape and or amenity Justification for the development in relation to the net zero agenda impacts. is detailed in the submitted Planning, Design & Access Statement.
+- The key determining policy issues for this specific proposal at this location include: the principle of the development and its contribution towards renewable generation targets/net zero agenda, (Policies 33 and 35 of the LDP2 and Policies 1 and 11 of the NPF 4), landscape/visual impact and recreational interests/access, (Polices 15 and 39 of the LDP2 and Policy 21 of the NPF4), impacts on prime agricultural land (Policy 50 of the LDP2 and Policy 5 of the NPF4), impacts on/from flooding and the water environment (Policies 52 and 53A of the LDP2 and Policy 22 of the NPF4), residential amenity (Policies 1A and 1B), cultural heritage & historic environment (Policies 26A, 26B, 27A of the LDP2 and Policy 7 of the NPF4), biodiversity/ecological impact (Policies 40 and 41 of the LDP2 and Policy 3 of the NPF4), pipeline and airfield safeguarding (Policies 54 and 61 of the LDP2), and transport (Policy 60A of the LDP2 and Policy 13 of the NPF4). - 59 Policy 33 of the LDP2 generally provides support for the development of renewable and low carbon energy and associated infrastructure, subject to detailed assessment against various environmental and other planning issues.
+This is also reflected in Policies 1 and 11 of the NPF4, however, stronger emphasis is placed over the contribution of the proposal to renewable energy generations targets than to other landscape and or amenity impacts.
+Justification for the development in relation to the net zero agenda is detailed in the submitted Planning, Design & Access Statement.
 In this case the proposal is a 49.9MW solar farm and associated infrastructure/works which would generate renewably sourced electricity into the national grid, via the Coupar Angus sub-station.
 It is indicated that this would be the equivalent to providing energy that could power approximately 11,000 homes.
 Notwithstanding any environmental or other planning issues, the proposal would provide a substantial contribution towards renewable energy generation to support national and local objectives in relation to net zero and carbon emission reduction.

-47 Policy 35 of the LDP2 also supports the development of electricity transmission infrastructure, where this is sensitively designed, and suitable mitigation is ensured.
-In this case it is not considered that the development is sensitively designed or that suitable mitigation is offered.
+This being the case, the proposed development is considered to be supported by NPF4, and in particular Policy 11: Energy. - Policy 35 of the LDP2 also supports the development of electricity transmission infrastructure, where this is sensitively designed, and suitable mitigation is ensured.
+In this case, although amendments have been made following the recently refused planning application on the site, it remains that the development is not considered to be sensitively designed, or that suitable mitigation is offered.
 The development proposed raises significant landscape and visual amenity concerns being of a scale, form and location which will dominate the immediately adjoining settlement of Coupar Angus.
 It is considered that its visually prominent location, situated on elevated ground between both main approach roads into Coupar Angus from Perth and Dundee, will greatly alter the character and appearance of this location, at odds with the wider agricultural setting in which it is located.
-Overall, it is considered that the proposal does not contribute positively to its setting and is contrary to Policies 1A and 1B of the LDP2 and the Council's Placemaking Supplementary Guidance.
+Only relatively minor changes have been made in terms of reducing the scale and location of the development, with two small fields being removed.
+The development as proposed is still excessive in scale and too close to residential properties, footpaths and roads.
+Overall, it is considered that the proposal does not contribute positively to its setting and is contrary to Policies 1A and 1B of the LDP2 and the Council's Placemaking Supplementary Guidance